Ascending second-year center Mercedes Russell’s big day not enough in Storm’s loss to Liberty

 On Wednesday, the Storm’s second-year center earned more.

-Specifically, Russell — a 6-foot-6 former Tennessee standout — scored a career-high 19 points and connected on 7 of 8 field goal attempts in the Storm’s 84-83 loss to the New York Liberty.
-A potentially game-winning put-back from Storm forward Alysha Clark rolled off the rim as time expired.

-But after each successive Russell bucket, the public address announcer at Alaska Airlines Arena took her relatively mundane name and gave it a seismic stretch.
+After each of Russell’s seven field goals, the public address announcer at Alaska Airlines Arena took her relatively mundane name and gave it a seismic stretch.

 Mmmerceedeeeeez Russelllll!

+That also goes for Russell, who — despite the scoring outburst — misfired on four consecutive free throws in the fourth quarter that ultimately proved costly.

+“It’s really tough.
+That’s on me, though.
+It comes down to the little things at the end of the game.
+It happens.
+It’s basketball.”

-And, like her name, Russell’s role has also expanded.
+Still, like her new (and arguably improved) name, Russell’s role has expanded.
 Without the services of reigning MVP Breanna Stewart, Russell — who averaged 1.7 points and 1.4 rebounds in 5.6 minutes per game last season — has been called upon to assume more responsibility.
-She has responded with six total (and three consecutive) double-digit scoring games.
-She responded early and often on Wednesday.
+She has responded with six total (and three consecutive) double-digit scoring performances.

+She responded early, often — and maybe not enough — on Wednesday.

+“I thought she really did a great job of creating step-ins and things where we could throw it to her and play to her in that regard.
+The team continues to look for her more, which has got to be a theme.
+That’s got to be a theme in a lot of situations.

+“It’s evolving.
+That’s kind of true of this team that we have on the floor right now.
+It’s evolving in certain situations.
+We had every starter in double figures.
+We’re looking to her more throughout the game.
+I think we can even look more.”

-She also needed to, considering that star forward Natasha Howard — the WNBA Player of the Month in June — was uncharacteristically quiet in the first half, contributing just five points on 2-of-10 shooting.
-It also didn’t help that Storm guard Kaleena Mosqueda-Lewis left early in the fourth quarter with a right ankle injury.
+Russell needed to make the most of those looks, considering that star forward Natasha Howard — the WNBA Player of the Month in June — was uncharacteristically quiet in the first half, contributing just five points on 2-of-10 shooting.
+It didn’t help that Storm guard Kaleena Mosqueda-Lewis left early in the fourth quarter with a right ankle injury.

-The Storm needed every Russell bucket — and letter, and syllable — just to keep up with Liberty guard Kia Nurse, who dropped in 24 points and four three pointers on 9-for-12 shooting.
-Center Tina Charles added 26 points and five rebounds.
+It also didn’t help that Liberty center Tina Charles exploded for 11 of her 26 points in the fourth quarter.

+“She created catch-and-shot opportunities,” Hughes said.
+“She made a 3.
+She went inside.
+They weren’t all low block things.
+It’s hard for us to bring congestion to a player that makes a decisive move before we get there in situations.
+We ultimately went to some size (delivered) her, trying to help that.
+But they played to her well, and she delivered.”

 The teams traded runs in the second quarter, as the Liberty countered a 6-0 Storm run with nine consecutive points of their own, only to watch Seattle score five consecutive points to end the half.
+And after the Storm outscored New York by 11 (30-19) in the third quarter, the Liberty countered and matched it (24-13) in the fourth.

 But Russell wasn’t Seattle’s only consistent contributor.
 All five starters — Russell (19), Howard (15), former Washington Husky Sami Whitcomb (13), Alysha Clark (11) and Jordin Canada (10) — finished in double figures.
-The Storm shot 33.3 percent from distance, committed just 13 turnovers as well and converted 15 of 20 free-throw attempts as well.
+The Storm shot 33.3 percent from distance and converted 15 of 20 free-throw attempts as well.

-All things considered, the Storm needed a complete effort to compensate for the absences of Stewart (Achilles), Sue Bird (knee) and Jewell Loyd (ankle).
-They got it from Russell.
-They didn’t get enough — particularly defensively — from everybody else.
+But they needed one extra shot, one extra stop — one extra syllable — at the end.

+On Wednesday afternoon, Mmmerceedeeeeez Russelllll! arrived.
+Going forward, the Storm need to start replacing losses with extra letters.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.